mikke89/RmlUi/readme.md

 Internally, animations apply their properties on the local style of the element.
 Thus, mixing RML style attributes and animations should be avoided on the same element.

+Animations currently support full interpolation of transforms, largely following the CSS specifications.
+Additionally, interpolation is supported for colors, numbers, lengths, and percentages.

 Animations are very powerful coupled with transforms.
 See the animation sample project for more examples and details.
+There are also some [video demonstrations](https://mikke89.github.io/libMissileDoc/pages/libmissile_features.html) of these features in the documentation.

 ## Transitions